 When you are at work, always keep in mind that:

 - You must act consistently in the company’s best interests

 - Accept the differing levels of seniority when in the office

 - Maintain respect for both relationships

-The company pays for you to be there to do your job, not to make friends.
-As a friend it can be difficult to issue orders, or feel comfortable addressing any problems but once you have identified this problem and set ways to manage it between you, it is surprisingly easy.
+As a friend, it can be difficult to issue instructions or feel comfortable addressing any problems but once you have identified this problem and set ways to manage it between you, it is surprisingly easy.

 Watch team dynamics

-If your team feels you are being unduly influenced by your friendship with one team member in particular then the dynamic of power is shifted and unrest can set in.
+If your team feels you are being unduly influenced by your friendship with one team member in particular, then the dynamic of power is shifted and unrest will undoubtedly set in.

-So what is the answer?
+So can you be friends with your colleagues?
 There isn’t an easy or definitive one.
 Every individual, every friendship and every organisation is different.
 The one rule of thumb never to lose sight of is that while your friendship may have begun at work, the manager versus employee relationship comes first and the friendship secondary to work, while you are on work time.